TurBoss/blt/doc/tree.rst

   imported data.
 See `TREE FORMATS`_ for what file formats are available.

 *treeName* **index** *nodeName*
-  Returns the index (ID) of *nodeName*.
-  *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
+  Returns the node ID of *nodeName*.  *NodeName* is a node id or a tag (like "root") but may not reference multiple nodes.
 If *nodeName* does not represent a valid node ID or tag, or has modifiers that are invalid, then "-1" is returned.

 *treeName* **insert** *parentNode* ?\ *switches* ... ?
   Inserts a new node into parent node *parentNode*.
 The ID of the new node